corkami/mitra/README.md

 Notes that some formats are containers and apply to several file types.

-## Overlap polyglots
+## Near polyglots

 With the `--overlap` option (disabled by default), filetypes starting at the same offsets can be combined.

 The overwritten content might be restored via any operation, such as decryption via specific bruteforced parameters (CBC, GCM...), and is stored in the filename between curly brakets.
 Ex: `O(5-204){424D4E0100}.bmp.jpg`

 Since it's pure bruteforcing, it's not practical if the filetype requires too many bytes to be restored.